Live Riverside County Listings

 1. "As-Is" Is The Standard

-Both foreclosures and short sales are typically sold in as-is condition.
-That doesn't mean you skip inspection — it means you use the inspection to decide whether to move forward, not to negotiate seller repairs.
+Both foreclosures and short sales are typically sold as-is.
+That does not mean skip inspection — it means use the inspection to decide whether to move forward, not to negotiate seller repairs.

 2. Financing Usually Works

-Contrary to a common myth, most Riverside County foreclosures and short sales listed on the MLS can be financed with conventional, FHA, or VA loans — provided the home meets condition requirements.
+Most listed Riverside County foreclosures and short sales can be financed with conventional, FHA, or VA loans, provided the home meets condition requirements.
 Cash is not required to compete.

 4. Title & Lien Review Matters